Tag Archives: Brett Snyder

 San Francisco to Beijing, China, on Air China

-San Francisco to Delhi, India, on United and Air India
+San Francisco to Delhi, India, on Air India

 San Francisco to Ho Chi Minh City, Vietnam, on Vietnam Airlines